-Students who are completing culminating (academic milestone) experiences in the summer including comprehensive exams, defenses or graduation, must be enrolled in a minimum of 1 credit in the summer, regardless of whether or not they have summer financial support.
-Any culminating experiences that occur the day after the spring degree conferral/commencement date require summer registration.
+Students who are completing culminating experiences (i.e., academic milestone) in the summer including comprehensive exams, defenses, or graduation, must be enrolled in a minimum of 1 credit in the summer, regardless of whether or not they have summer financial support.
+Any culminating experiences that occur the day after the spring degree conferral/commencement date requires summer registration.